-If an individual wants to disclose an incident of sexual or gendered violence, they can contact the Anti-Violence Coordinator at firstname.lastname@example.org.
-If you are not sure if your experiences fit within the GSVP or are unsure of your next steps, the AVC can assist you.
+If an individual wants to disclose an incident of sexual or gendered violence, they can contact the Anti-Violence Coordinators at email@example.com.
+If you are not sure if your experiences fit within the GSVP or are unsure of your next steps, the AVCs can assist you.

 First, the AVC will discuss resources and accommodations.
 This could include student-run or institutional resources at McGill or resources in the wider Montreal area.
 Accommodations could include workplace accommodations or assistance receiving institutional accommodations like exam deferrals, class changes, housing changes, or financial support.

-An informal resolution is an informal, survivor-centric process for recourse following a disclosure.
+An alternate resolution process is a mutually agreed upon, survivor-centric process for recourse following a complaint.
 Possible outcomes include:

-A formal resolution is initiated by a formal written request to investigate and address an incident or incidents of gendered and/or sexual violence.
+A formal investigation process can be initiated upon the request of a complainant to investigate and address an incident or incidents of gendered and/or sexual violence.
 Possible outcomes include: